MileHacker Logo

 Mt.
 Sarakura

-Various trails lead to the summit with different difficulty levels; shortest routes involve steep climbs.
+Various trails lead to the apex with different difficulty levels; shortest routes involve steep climbs.

 Hiraodai Limestone Plateau

-Walking and light hiking trails through distinctive karst landscapes, generally easy to moderate.
+Walking and light hiking trails through distinctive karst landscapes, generally from easy to intermediate.

 Coastal Walks